aaronsegura/wacom_profile/README.md

 See the example config.cfg for a working example.

+If no profile is provided on the command line with -p, the script will look for a profile called "defaults".

 Just Turrible
 -------------
 * Unpredictable results if using multiple tablets.
 Do people even do that?